nikolovlazar/fundamentals-of-software-architecture/02-architectural-thinking.md

 ![Traditional responsibility model](./assets/traditional-responsibility-model.excalidraw.svg)

-The unidirectional arrow passing through the barrier(s) is what's wrong with the traditional responsibility model because it separates the architect from the developer.
+The unidirectional arrow passing through the barrier(s) is **what's wrong** with the traditional responsibility model because it **separates the architect from the developer**.
 Decisions that the architect makes sometimes never make it to the development team, and vice versa - decisions that the development team makes that affect the architecture never make it back to the architect.
-To make architecture work, we need to break down the barriers.
+To make architecture work, we need to **break down the barriers**.
 The architect and the developer must be on the same team.
 This also allows the architect to provide mentoring and coaching to the developers on the team.

 So, where does architecture end and design start?
 It doesn't - they coexist in parallel within the lifecycle of the software project and must be kept in synchronization.